20802777/20802777.github.io/about.md

 ---

 ## Personal Information
 Hi, I'm SeyedehMahissa Salehnezhad.
-I'm from Iram and I'm 22 years old.
+I'm from Iran and I'm 22 years old.
 Welcome to my website.
 This website is all about my activities and experiments in the IoT and CyberSecurity course at my university, EMU.

 ## Experience